A dream of spring & baked goods from Arome Bakery.

 However, even I was starting to wish away winter and welcome in bursts of colour and some blue skies sunny days.
 Every year there comes a point when it seems that Winter has overstayed her welcome.
 This year winter didn’t seem to want to leave.
 I’ve got to admit I was beginning to get really tired of it.

-So it’s off to central London with my partner ( co-belly ) and dog ( adventure dog belly ) in a quest for delicious food and a taste of spring!
+So it’s off to central London with my dog ( adventure dog belly ) in a quest for delicious food and a taste of spring!
 I had a good feeling about the day.
 For once the there was no engineering works on the trains and the sky was already bright blue.
 Good omens!

-We diligently follow Google Maps through the empty streets with growing anticipation and hunger.
-Finally, we arrive at Arome.
+Diligently following Google Maps through the empty streets with growing anticipation and hunger, I finally arrive at Arome.
 The bakery uniquely fuses French technique with Asian flavours.
-I don’t think there is anywhere else like his in London?
+I don’t think there is anywhere else like this in London?
 The outside looks promising.
 There are already people waiting inside to be served.
 Arome itself is very modern – full of clean lines and minimalist design.

 Inside brings a smile.
 The delicious bakes, bronzed beauties, glisten in the early morning sunshine.
 The air is richly scented of roasted toasty coffee and heavenly scented breads.
 There are so many wonderful things here!
 Choices!
 Choices!
 I want to try everything on the Arome Bakery menu.
 Some of the delights that I didn’t try ( an excuse to go back… ) were the Pistachio Chocolate escargot, croissant with bacon & bechamel sauce, apple miso danish, almond croissant, and so much more.

 It so difficult to choose.
-We’ve decided to pick and share four things.
-I want everything, of course, but my belly and wallet are not infinite; So, terribly, we have to pick only four from this amazing selection.
+I want everything, of course, but my belly and wallet are not infinite; So, terribly, I have to pick only four from this amazing selection.
 They also sell coffees, which incidentally are very good.
-We order two flat whites to go with us.
+I order flat white to go with us.

 A couple of things to note.
 Arome Bakery are dog friendly!
 Woofer was allowed in with us.
 He also wanted to try everything on the menu.
 Maybe they should do a doogie bake? #freeideas.
 The staff were warm and friendly.
 This is something that’s always important for me.

-We walk back in the warm sun with our Arome branded paper bag full of delicious baked treats.
-We head for Embankment Park which is a small and rather lovely park next to Embankment underground station.
-Where better to enjoy our pastries than sitting enjoying the spring weather?
-So off we set.
+I walk back in the warm sun with our Arome branded paper bag full of delicious baked treats and head for Embankment Park which is a small and rather lovely park next to Embankment underground station.
+Where better to enjoy pastries than sitting enjoying the spring weather?

 Trying Arome Bakery goodies

-Once our bums are parked on the bench we explore the bag of baked treasures.
+My bum is quickly parked on the bench to explore the bag of baked treasures.

-First off we try the honey toast.
+First off is the honey toast.
 This square block of thick Japanese shokupan milk bread baked in honey and butter is feather flight and dreamily delicious scented.
-The edges are caramalised and crisp.
+The edges are caramelised and crisp.
 Tearing it in half reveals the milky light soft bread.
 It tastes divine.
 Just as you expect it leads with crispy crunchy honey butter and melts away in cotton candy light milk bread inside.
-It’s a great start to our arome bakery adventure!
+It’s a great start to my Arome bakery adventure!

 Next up is a sweet treat: Gula Melaka Coconut Twist.
 Beautiful bronzed bready bun glazed bun is rich with the caramel-toffee flavours of palm sugar and coconut.
 It’s rich and sweet, feels kind of naughty in the best way.
 It reminds me a little of an upscale version of a Chelsea bun and I mean that in the best way.
 If Chelsea buns were actually from Singapore instead of Chelsea then they might be like this.

-And now for our favourite bake we got from Arome Bakery menu… drum roll… brrr brrr brrrrrrrr.
+And now for my favourite bake i got from Arome Bakery menu… drum roll… brrr brrr brrrrrrrr.
 It’s the Sausage & Cheese Croissant topped with Japanese BBQ sauce.
 Just let that sentance sink deep into your foodie soul.
 I mean, come one!
 This delicious bake gleams in the sunshine, bronzed and sticky from the brushed bbq sauce.

 This croissant is love at first bite.
 The lightest buttery croissant I’ve tasted.
 It’s like biting into a flaky butter basted cloud.
 The savoury hot dog sausage is meaty and perfectly balanced with the bbq sauce and cheese to create such a mouth sensation.
 I want this again in my face.
 I need to have it.
 I would eat this for breakfast every day and not get bored.
 If I could recommend one thing then get this one if you like savoury.